yarikoptic/docs-3/mountainduck/issues/index.md

 Navigate to volumes using `⌘⇧C` in a *Finder.app* window or choose *Finder → Preferences ... → General → Show these items on the desktop: Connected Servers* to make the volume appear on the desktop.
 Mounted volumes are also listed in the *Finder.app* sidebar in *Favorites*.

 **Search in Finder.app (Spotlight)**<br/>
-The Spotlight search does not work on remote volumes.
+The Spotlight search does not work on mounted volumes with _Online_ or _Smart Synchronization_ connect mode.
+Use the _Integrated_ connect mode to allow searching files with Spotlight.

 **Spotlight indexer**<br/>
 To prevent the indexing through Spotlight the default mount location has been changed to `Volumes.noindex`.
 In case you **do** want the mount location to be indexed by Spotlight, use the *Terminal.app* command `mdutil -i on <mount location>`.
 Additionally, [mount location](../preferences.md#mount-location) to a directory without the extension `.noindex`.
 ```{attention}
 Enabling Spotlight can cause high CPU and bandwith usage while indexing folders.
 ```

 **Multiple Mountain Duck Finder Extensions Processes**<br/>
 The system may launch additional copies of *Mountain Duck Finder Extension* whenever an Open or Save dialog is displayed.
 This means there may be multiple copies of the extension running at once, and some may be very short-lived.